ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 Shared (relocatable) compilation, with `~shared:true`, improves compilation efficiency, because code can be compiled once for use on multiple devices (in multiple contexts).
 It also improves debugging convenience, by generating fewer debugging artifacts.
 A potential downside is slightly less efficient computations.

 Batched compilation has similar benefits, especially in producing fewer debugging artifacts.
 The compilation might also be slightly more efficient since the compiler needs to be invoked fewer times.
+While `~shared:true` compilation saves (more) total work by compiling _one routine for many devices_, batched compilation and linking saves work by compiling _many routines for one device_ at once.

 ## Tensor nodes, arrays, memory properties